 - How did this idea come about?
 Why did you start it?

 - How do you source these posters?
 Where are you getting these from?
 How far do these collections go?

-4. What makes these artist share their artwork?
+- What makes these artists share their artwork?

-6. Can you share any worth noting incident/case study which revived the band because it was rediscovered through your project?
+- Can you share any worth noting an incident/case study that revived the band because it was rediscovered through your project?
 Any story/anecdote

-7. Do you follow any archiving practice of documenting based on year, genre, artist geography etc…?
+- Do you follow any archiving practice of documenting based on year, genre, artist geography, etc…?

-8. Are there any other domains apart from Indie Music which you have discovered while logging these?
+- Are there any other domains apart from Indie Music that you have discovered while logging these?

 Mohini is a self-taught designer and illustrator from Mumbai and now based in Bangalore.
 She runs Indian Gig Poster Archive – a repository of posters created to promote independent music in India.
 She has been an exclusive artist with Kultureshop.
 Her work is affectionately dismissive of pop culture and its common visual tropes and motifs.